ztuskes/Garmin-Launcher-icon-generator/README.md

    - `generate.py`: The main script that automates the folder and resource creation.
    - `product_sizes.py`: A Python module containing a predefined list of Garmin product IDs and corresponding icon sizes.
    - `original.png`: The original launcher icon to be resized for each product.
-   - `manifest.xml`: The Garmin Connect IQ manifest file with a list of products.

    The directory structure should look like this: